pfheatwole/thesis/source/paraglider_systems.rst

 To track the position of the glider, the state models must choose a reference point.
 It does not have to be the same :ref:`reference point
 <paraglider_systems:Reference point>` used to calculate the system dynamics,
-but as it turns out, the riser midpoint :math:`RM` is a also good choice for tracking the glider position.
+but as it turns out, the riser midpoint :math:`RM` is also good choice for tracking the glider position.
 Because the riser midpoint is close to where a pilot would likely mount their flight recorder, it is likely to be representative of the data in a flight track, which makes it the most